 - In contrast to earlier research where glutamine was supplemented to weaned piglets, a novel paradigm of neonatal oral administration of glutamine is employed to explore if glutamine plays a regulating role in gut development in the pre-weaning period.

-- Investigate whether early postnatal oral glutamine supplementation affects piglet growth and development, intestinal epithelium characteristics, in LBW and normal BtW piglets differently and if effects persist after cessation of glutamine supplementation until after weaning.
+- Investigate whether early postnatal oral glutamine supplementation affects piglet growth and development, intestinal epithelium characteristics, in LBW and normal BtW piglets differently.

-- Study whether neonatal oral glutamine supplementation affects the metabolic profile and the glutathione system, especially amino acid metabolism in LBW compared with normal BtW piglets
+- Study whether neonatal oral glutamine supplementation affects the metabolic profile and the glutathione system, especially in LBW compared with normal BtW piglets.

 - High Performance Liquid Chromatography (HPLC) and automatic enzymatic analyser will be applied to determine the metabolites and amino acid concentration from plasma, intestine and liver.